 As chaos erupts around the world humans are showing their cruelest side.
 From the injustice happening in the united states to the famine that is killing Yemen, people from all around the world are suffering greatly.
-Roots of discrimination and injustice are bearing their ugly teeth to the innocent and most vulnerable in almost every country around the globe.
-Thus, Lebanon is no different or perhaps this third world country is even worse.
+Roots of discrimination and injustice are bearing their ugly teeth on the innocent and most vulnerable in almost every country around the globe.
+Thus, Lebanon is no different or perhaps this third-world country is even worse.
 In Lebanon, as the economic crisis worsens, employers are leaving their immigrant workers homeless and on the streets.

 Most marginalized population in Lebanese society

 Even before the economy’s collapse, black migrant workers were often discriminated against in Lebanese society.
 The sponsorship law known as the kafala law restricts their rights and makes them very vulnerable to all kinds of abuse.
 This phenomenon of course increased as COVID-19 forced people to stay under lockdown.
-Many are suffering under the verbal and physical abuse of their employer.
+Many are suffering from the verbal and physical abuse of their employer.

 Moreover, since the virus disrupted many of the citizen’s jobs, many Lebanese employers no longer paid their immigrant employees.
 However, when they do pay them, they do it using the Lebanese pound.
 A currency that has lost 60 percent of its worth against the US dollar since last summer.

 Abandoned and homeless